Spiritual Unity: Background

 Elmo Hope was at the piano, with his trio, on an elevated stage.
 I sat and listened to them.
 Several minutes later, a small man in a gray leather suit, holding a large saxophone, brushed by me and jumped up on the stage.
 He had a black beard, with a little patch of white in it.
 He was not introduced and, ignoring the trio, he began to blow his horn.
 The other musicians stopped and looked at him.
 No words were exchanged.
 Elmo Hope quietly closed his piano, the bass player parked his bass, the drummer put his sticks down, and they all sat back to listen.
 He was playing solo, and he kept right on playing for twenty to thirty minutes, just a burst of music.
 It seemed like a second; it was no time at all!
 Then he stopped and jumped down from the platform, covered with sweat.

 Stollman then approached Ayler, told him he was starting a record label, and asked him to be his first artist, offering a $500 advance.
 Ayler agreed, and stated that he would contact Stollman after fulfulling a commitment to record material at Atlantic Studios.
-(Here he was referring to the February 24, 1964 session that yielded two albums, Spirits, later reissued as Witches & Devils, and Swing Low Sweet Spiritual.)

 In early 1964, Ayler briefly joined a quartet led by Paul Bley.
 This occasion introduced Ayler to bassist Gary Peacock, who had been playing with Bley for several years, and who had also recently recorded with Bill Evans.
 Bley's group also included drummer Sunny Murray, with whom Ayler had played in Cecil Taylor's group.
-(Murray was featured on both of Ayler's February 24 recordings.)
 The Bley quartet did not record, and made only one public appearance at the Take 3 coffeehouse in Greenwich Village.
-By late spring, Ayler, Peacock, and Murray had formed a trio, after Peacock left Miles Davis' group, where he was substituting for Ron Carter.
-On June 14, the trio played at the Cellar Café in New York City and recorded the material that would be released on the album Prophecy, which features some of the pieces that would be recorded for Spiritual Unity less than a month later.
+By late spring, Ayler, Peacock, and Murray had formed a trio after Peacock left Miles Davis' group, where he was substituting for Ron Carter.
+On June 14, the trio played at the Cellar Café in New York and recorded the material that would be released on the album Prophecy, which features some of the pieces that would be recorded for Spiritual Unity less than a month later.